When Was Memory Foam Invented? The Origins of a Space-Age Product

 The Future of Memory Foam Looks Bright With New Innovations

-These hybrid mattresses offer the pressure relief of memory foam with added responsiveness.
+These modern hybrid mattresses offer the signature pressure relief of memory foam with improved responsiveness and breathability—bringing the best of both worlds to your sleep experience.

-Memory foam was first developed in 1966 by NASA to improve seat cushioning and crash protection for pilots and passengers in supersonic aircraft.
+Memory foam was invented in 1966 by NASA scientists to improve cushioning and crash protection for pilots and passengers in high-speed aircraft.
+It was part of NASA’s ongoing effort to enhance both safety and comfort during flight.

 Temper Foam